chivicoko/flavorpoint/README.md

-# lavorPoint - Restaurant management and Recipes
+# FlavorPoint - Restaurant management and Recipes

 This project can be viewed at [FlavorPoint](https://chivicoko.github.io/flavorpoint/).